artcore-c/Cerebrum/cerebrum-pi/README.md

 📙 See: [`cerebrum-backend/README.md`](../cerebrum-backend/README.md)

-The CM4 Orchestrator runs inside a virtual environment (venv), Python dependencies are installed after the venv is activated and can be installed manually or via requirements.txt (recommended).
+The CM4 Orchestrator runs inside a virtual environment (venv), Python dependencies are installed AFTER the venv is activated and can be installed manually or via requirements.txt (recommended).
 For the full list of dependencies,

 📄 See: [`cerebrum-pi/requirements.txt`](../cerebrum-pi/requirements.txt)